About Me

 I adhere to the professional and ethical standards of these organisations.

-Therapy can help with difficulties such as (but not limited to):
+Therapy can help with a range of difficulties, including (but not limited to):

 • Depression / Anger / Anxiety